Squid Proxy - Classic Collector

 - Take note of the URL provided once you click Save.
 You can retrieve it again by selecting the Show URL next to the source on the Collection Management screen.

 - Enable SNMP agent on Squid Proxy.
-By default, the SNMP agent will be disabled on squid proxy.
+By default, the SNMP agent will be disabled on the Squid Proxy.
 You have to enable it.
 To enable the SNMP agent on squid, edit the configuration file of the squid proxy (squid.conf) and add the following section:

 acl snmppublic snmp_community public